Raheem Sterling: 2022–2024: First two seasons

+In late August 2024, Sterling's future with the club was cast into doubt when new manager Enzo Maresca made clear he did not want the player.
+"I spoke with Raheem ...
+I said that he is going to struggle to get minutes with us".

+2024 onwards: Loan to Arsenal and Chelsea exile

+On 30 August 2024, Sterling joined Arsenal on loan for the 2024–25 season.
+Sterling made his first start for the club on 25 September and scored the fourth goal of a 5–1 victory over Bolton Wanderers in the third round of the EFL Cup.
+On 4 June 2025, it was announced he would return to Chelsea, having failed to make a major impact under Mikel Arteta.
+Upon returning to Stamford Bridge, Sterling was completely exiled from the squad, being forced to train separately and barred from the main club facilities.

 International career

 Youth teams

 Sterling was born in Jamaica and moved to England at a young age, and holds dual nationality.
 His international career coincided with the introduction of the "home nations agreement."
 It was not until September 2009 that FIFA agreed to the proposals by the English, Northern Irish, Scottish and Welsh Football Associations to update the agreement, allowing players who were educated in their nation for five years or more to become eligible for their national team.
 Sterling first represented England at under-16 level in November 2009 in a match against Northern Ireland.
 When speaking of the possibility of playing for Jamaica, Sterling said, "When it comes to that decision, that is when I will decide, but if Jamaica calls for me, why not?"

 Sterling was selected to play for England for the 2011 U-17 World Cup.
 He scored a long-range goal in England's opening 2–0 win against Rwanda in Pachuca.
 He also scored against Argentina in the second round in a match where England won 4–2 on penalties.
-On 10 September 2012, Sterling was called up to the senior England squad for the first time for a 2014 FIFA World Cup qualification match against Ukraine, where he was an unused substitute.
-In early October he was called up for the first time to the England under-21 squad and made his debut as a substitute during a match against Serbia on 16 October.
+In early October 2012 he was called up for the first time to the England under-21 squad and made his debut as a substitute during a match against Serbia on 16 October.
 He scored his first goal for England U21 on 13 August 2013, in a 6–0 win against Scotland.